Whisky Glossary

 Dram:- This is a term used when referring to a nip or sip of whisky.
 This term is more commonly used in Scotland.
 The whisky boys would like to put anyone straight on this as throughout numerous distillery visits, they have never been subjected to just a nip or sip of a whisky.

 Feints:- Also referred to as tails or aftershots, this is the final spirit from the low wines.
-This not only has a low alcohol conent, it also contains impurities and the taste is somewhat undesirable, for this reason it usually returned to the low wines for re-distillation.
+This not only has a low alcohol content, it also contains impurities and the taste is somewhat undesirable, for this reason it usually returned to the low wines for re-distillation.

-Finishing:- This is an optional stage after the primary ageing in barrells.
+Finishing:- This is an optional stage after the primary ageing in barrels.
 Whisky is sometimes put into casks which have been previously used for maturing wine.
 The most popular finishes would normally be sherry, Madeira or even port.

 Grist:- This is a phrase used to describe the barley after it has been shredded and ground.